JUNIOR NATIONAL ACADEMIC CHAMPIONSHIP RULES:

 First Quarter ("Warmup Round").

-- Following the "rapid-fire" format, all questions are tossups worth 10 points apiece.
+- Following the "rapid-fire" format, all questions are tossups worth 5 or 10 points apiece.

 - To help ensure that there is no confusion on the part of an official as to who answered, a player wishing to answer a question must signal using the electronic response system and is expected to wait to be recognized by an official before giving an answer.
 If an answer is given (by a player whose light is on) before he is recognized, it is considered unsportsmanlike conduct, but there is no penalty for not waiting.
 The player will be asked to wait, but the officials will not disallow the answer.